 Facebook, for instance, optimizes its news feed for your attention because it drives ad revenue.
 They are showing content that catches your eye, but they don’t show what is relevant to you.

 We have so many problems in the world and we can solve them with AI.

 AI is a control system that has a controller and they have a state they have systems for sensing the world.
 Today, we store AI on a server and have complete control over it.
 What does it matter if we let it go free in the world to make its own choice?
 Therefore, we desire a decentralized system that is uncontrollable by anyone.

-In order to create DAO (distributed autonomous organization).
-It is a new way of making companies of any entities on the web if we link these two technologies together Ai and blockchain we can see the AI is getting its missing link resources like a cryptocurrency that doesn’t depend on any central third party.
-The DAO blockchain gets its missing link in autonomous decision-making so we put these things together and we create something like a living entity that lives on the web.
+To create a DAO (distributed autonomous organization).
+It is a new way of making companies or entities online.
+If we link these two technologies together, AI and blockchain, we can see that AI is getting its missing link resources like a Blockchain And Cryptocurrency that doesn’t depend on any central third party.
+The DAO blockchain brings its missing link in autonomous decision-making, so we combine these things and create something like a living entity that lives on the web.

 There is the idea of book burning.
 Burning books was frowned upon during the Middle Ages.
 It was considered one of the worst things that anybody can do because books were the store of information.
 So it is a very bad thing.
 So nowadays we stored data that can be lost over time.
 It is stored in a data server and it can go down maybe there is a backup but ideally all data is replicated hundreds of times across the web.
 So we can’t never and ever destroy data.